ThunbergOlle/steam-bot/README.md

 5. Run the bot

-You must have nodejs installed before you can run anything with the node command.
-You can download nodejs [here.](https://nodejs.org/en/download/ "NodeJS download page")
+You must have Node.js installed before you can run anything with the node command.
+You can download Node.js [here.](https://nodejs.org/en/download/ "NodeJS download page")

 ```
 node bot.js